Inherited Craziness

 2. Daniel Thompson Botterill born in the 3rd quarter of 1908, in Greenwich

-Not unsurprisingly, therefore, we find that Jessie Elizabeth Botterill remarried, in 1910, to Welshman, Evelyn John Gutton Budge.
+Not unsurprisingly, Jessie Elizabeth Botterill remarried, in 1910, to Welshman, Evelyn John Gutton Budge.
 Confirming that I'd found the correct spouse, Jessie Elizabeth Budge is living with her son, Daniel Tompson Batterell (sic) (2), in 1911 in Gillingham, Kent.
 Her new husband, however, was boarding in the household of a Henry Webb in Chatham.
-That doesn't seem far enough away for him to be boarding there for a work related necessity, so I suspected an estrangement, but I've found no evidence for a divorce.
+That doesn't seem far enough away for him to be boarding there for work, so I suspected an estrangement, but I've found no evidence for a divorce.

-Jessie Budge had bearly stepped ashore when she married, for the third time, to Gerald Foll (b.
-30 May 1865), son of John Foll and Sarah Anne Linnell of Stowe, Northamptonshire, on 20 June 1921, in WinnipegManitoba.
+Jessie Budge bearly stepped ashore when she married, for the 3rd time, to Gerald Foll (b.
+30 May 1865), son of John Foll and Sarah Anne Linnell of Stowe, Northamptonshire, on 20 Jun 1921, in WinnipegManitoba.
 Gerald Foll died on 10 April 1947 and is buried at Brookside Cemetery, Winnipeg

 Daniel Tompson Botterill married Edith Evelyn Benson, in Winnipeg, Manitoba in 1939.
-The couple had two daughters.
+They had two daughters.
 Daniel died in Winnipeg on 18 Jul 1964.